KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

    -  Drag’n’dropping some Templates files or directories from the Os will raise a message box asking confirmation for their addition into the database.

-Context Menu:
+Context menu:

 +------------------------------------------------------------------------------+
 | ..  image:: ../pictures/sIBL_GUI_TemplatesOutlinerContextMenu.jpg            |
 +------------------------------------------------------------------------------+

--  **Add Template …**: Adds the selected Templates file to the database.
+-  **Add Template ...**: Adds the selected Templates file to the database.
 -  **Remove Templates(s) ...**: Removes selected Templates from the database.
 -  **Import Default Templates**: *sIBL_GUI* will scan for Templates into it’s installation directory and the user preferences directories.
 -  **Filter Templates Versions**: *sIBL_GUI* will filter the Templates keeping the highest version of multiple same Templates.